Sissi (Finnish light infantry): Weapons and equipment

 While the Sissi troops were not motorized or equipped with heavy weapons or equipment, they were primarily issued the same uniforms and weaponry as the regular infantry.
 Distinctive personal equipment used by Sissi were Savotta "Para Jäger" backpacks used because of extended hikes, camouflage paints and personal camouflage nets.
 Sissi units had fewer crew-served weapons and more sniper rifles than regular infantry.

 Mines were an important part of the Sissi tactic of ambushing enemy convoys.
 They were also used to discourage pursuit after raids and served as defences of bivouac.
-Sissi training included construction of improvised explosive devices, as well as boobytraps.
+Sissi training included construction of improvised explosive devices, as well as booby traps.
 Sissi units had at their disposal a wide variety of land mines and other explosive devices, such as: